Sobilo34/chain-guard-cre/API_DOCUMENTATION.md

 **POST** `/add`

-Add a new smart contract for real-time monitoring.
+Add a new smart contract for real-time monitoring of the smart-contract

 #### Request Body